cbmarcum/skeletal/README.md

 #### Automated Tests
 We use [Spock](https://spockframework.org/) for tests (specifications).
-There are approximatly 300 unit or integration tests currently ran during a build of the distribution.
+There are approximately 300 unit or integration tests currently ran during a build of the distribution.

 To run the tests alone